 #1.
 Oru Bay Kayak

 The Oru Bay Kayak, the original origami kayak, is at the leading forefront of this category.
 We did an in-depth article on it which you can read by clicking on the link above; included are pictures and videos so you get a great idea of what the Oru Bay is all about and how it’s designed to last a long time.

-The MYCANOE Origami Kayak located in Knoxville, TX, is a patented, award winning canoe that takes 15 minutes to assemble.
+The MYCANOE Folding Kayak located in Knoxville, TX, is a patented, award winning canoe that takes 15 minutes to assemble.
 How cool is that?
 Obviously not a lot of contenders in this category, but these origami kayaks are super sturdy and durable.
-Learn more about the MyCanoe Origami Kayak option!

 Onak, the latest entry into the origami folding kayak category, reached this goal of raising money on Kick Starter.
 For updates, check out their Kickstart Page here: Onak Origami Kayak Kickstarter.